Rheumatoid arthritis: Pregnancy

-More than 75% of women with rheumatoid arthritis have symptoms improve during pregnancy but might have symptoms worsen after delivery.
-Methotrexate and leflunomide are teratogenic (harmful to foetus) and not used in pregnancy.
-It is recommended women of childbearing age should use contraceptives to avoid pregnancy and to discontinue its use if pregnancy is planned.
-Low dose of prednisolone, hydroxychloroquine and sulfasalazine are considered safe in pregnant women with rheumatoid arthritis.
+More than 75% of women with rheumatoid arthritis have symptoms that improve during pregnancy, but their symptoms worsen after delivery.
+Methotrexate and leflunomide are teratogenic (harmful to the fetus) and not used in pregnancy.
+It is recommended that women of childbearing age use contraceptives to avoid pregnancy and discontinue their use if pregnancy is planned.
+Low doses of prednisolone, hydroxychloroquine, and sulfasalazine are considered safe in pregnant women with rheumatoid arthritis.
 Prednisolone should be used with caution as the side effects include infections and fractures.

 Vaccinations

-People with RA have an increased risk of infections and mortality and recommended vaccinations can reduce these risks.
+People with RA have an increased risk of infections and mortality, and recommended vaccinations can reduce these risks.
 The inactivated influenza vaccine should be received annually.
 The pneumococcal vaccine should be administered twice for people under the age 65 and once for those over 65.
 Lastly, the live-attenuated zoster vaccine should be administered once after the age 60, but is not recommended in people on a tumor necrosis factor alpha blocker.